Superb study spots at Concordia

 Want a study space that has the feel of a professional conference room?
 Look no further than the Webster and Vanier libraries.

-The Webster Library boasts 11 group study rooms on the third, fourth and fifth floors that offer all the amenities needed for a great collaborative work experience — from a large table, six chairs and a 46” LCD screen with wired and wireless connections, to a wide-angle USB camera and multiple power outlets.
+The Webster Library boasts 15 group study rooms on the second, third, fourth and fifth floors that offer all the amenities needed for a great collaborative work experience — from a large table, six chairs and a 46” LCD screen (or two 42" LCD screens in the LB-2 study rooms) with wired and wireless connections, to a wide-angle USB camera and multiple power outlets.